+Is your male or female dog suddenly digging holes in your yard?
+Learn the top reasons and solutions to stop them from destroying your garden.
 Dogs come by their love of digging holes naturally.
 Wild dogs store food by digging a hole and burying it.
 They also dig out big holes (or dens) for their puppies.
 Dens are also a good place to hole up in (sorry, couldn’t resist) when the weather is bad.

-Some dogs really get into digging holes.
+Some dogs really love digging holes.
 Terriers, hounds, and retrievers, in particular, are known for their digging abilities.
 In fact, terriers were bred to dig animals out of holes.
 All dogs have an inbred instinct to dig, but some do seem to take it to an extreme.

 In the wild, canines are social animals who live in packs.
 A lot of dog behavior problems are caused by putting our pets in an unnatural situation and expecting them to be happy.

 Dogs simply love to explore their environment and will gladly spend endless hours nosing around their environment looking for adventure.
 The earth contains all sorts of smells and attractions that spell great fun for a dog so they will gladly dig away to see what they can find and explore.